Developmental Disabilities: Asperger’s Syndrome

 The Nystrom & Associates provider consulted for this article is Julie Yaekel-Black Elk, Ph.D., LPCC-MN, LPC-WI, Clinic Director & Outpatient Therapist.

-Asperger's syndrome is characterized as an autism spectrum disorder (ASD).
-Prior to 1994, Asperger's was not considered as part of the autism spectrum.
+Asperger's syndrome is now considered an autism spectrum disorder (ASD), which prior to 1994, was not considered as part of the autism spectrum.
 As put by Outpatient Therapist, Julie Yaekel-Black Elk:Asperger’s is now considered a developmental disorder on the autism spectrum and is no longer considered a separate diagnosis.
-Individuals with Asperger's have often not been viewed as having a developmental disability due to commonly being characterized as having standard or higher than average intelligence.Learn more about the causes and symptoms of developmental disabilities on our specialty page.
+Individuals with Asperger's have often not been viewed as having a developmental disability due to commonly being characterized as having standard or higher than average intelligence.You can learn more about the causes and symptoms of developmental disabilities on our specialty page.

 Asperger's Syndrome Symptoms